-Norway is one of the most underrated destinations for an elopement.
+Norway, known as the Land of the Midnight Sun, is famous for its fjords, lakes, vikings, and waterfalls so high they’ll strain your neck.
+It also happens to be one of the most underrated destinations for an elopement.
 If you’re looking for information on how to plan your own Norway elopement, check out this article that covers everything you need to know about this stunning elopement location!
-This comprehensive guide includes the best places to elope in Norway, Norway elopement packages, legal information, and much more from a Norway elopement photographer.
+This comprehensive guide includes the best places to elope in Norway, Norway elopement packages, legal information, and so much more to help you plan the perfect elopement experience.

 8 Jaw Dropping Places to Elope in Norway

 While Norway has unlimited options to choose from for your elopement, these are the top 8 locations most popular in the country.
 Psst… did you know that I create completely personalized location lists for all my couples?